Artix Installation

 exit

-fstabgen -U /mnt >> /mnt/etc/fstab
+fstabgen -U /mnt >>/mnt/etc/fstab

 artix-chroot /mnt bash

-nvim /etc/default/grub
+vim /etc/default/grub

 GRUB_CMDLINE_LINUX_DEFAULT="loglevel=3 quiet cryptdevice=UUID=sda2:cryptlvm root=UUID=main"